AllenNeuralDynamics/aind-data-transfer-service/docs/source/UserGuideV2.rst

    -  subject_id: The LabTracks ID of the mouse
    -  acq_datetime: The date and time the data was acquired.
 Should be in ISO format, for example, 2024-05-27T16:07:59
-   -  platform: Standardized way of collecting and processing data (chosen from drop down menu)
    -  **modalities**: Two columns must be added per modality.
 A **modality** (chosen from drop down menu) and a Posix style path to the data source.
 For example,